 Sadly, Angry World Quests hasn’t been updated since 2018, but it appears to still work fine for now.
 If you’re looking for an alternative, we’d recommend World Quests List or World Quest Tracker, both of which offer similar functionality.

-Bartender 4 is a very useful mod that allows you to customise your action bars.
-It gives you full control over ten action bars, allowing you customise their scale, position, fade-out settings, and more.
+Bartender 4 is a very useful mod that allows you to customize your action bars.
+It gives you full control over ten action bars, allowing you customize their scale, position, fade-out settings, and more.

 Never miss a nearby rare enemy again – RareScanner triumphantly announces rare monsters, treasures, and events in your immediate vicinity.
 Whenever a ‘vignette’ appears on the minimap – a star that denotes a rare, an event, or a treasure – an alert will sound, and a button will appear in the middle of your screen with the rare’s name and the loot that it drops.
 If you want to go after it, click the button, and a skull will appear over the NPC so you can track it down.
 RareScanner also adds icons for everything rare you discover and will show extra information about it on a tooltip.